 - Validate answers/views you provide, if you have consented to us doing so

-- Report back to the client (whilst maintaining anonymity) that commissioned the study, by aggregating responses of others who participated in the same research
+- Report back to the client that commissioned the study, maintaining anonymity by aggregating responses of other participants in the research

 - Determine what groups of people think about certain things more than others on an aggregated level

-- Update details and to ensure that our records of your personal data are correct (this is applicable to those who have agreed to take part in an ongoing research project)
+- Update details and ensure that our records of your personal data are correct.
+This is applicable to those who have agreed to take part in an ongoing research project.

-- Verify and maintain you attendance levels in market research projects, to ensure you do not exceed attendance levels recommended by the Market Research Society
+- Verify your attendance levels in market research projects to ensure you do not exceed levels recommended by the Market Research Society

 All of your information and survey responses are treated as confidential.
-Unless you consent to sharing your identifying information and individual responses we will never intentionally disclose your personal data or individual survey responses as a whole to the client that commissioned the study or any third parties.
+Unless you consent to sharing your identifying information and individual responses, we will never intentionally disclose it to the client that commissioned the study or any third parties.

 Your information may be disclosed, in accordance with our legal data protection and privacy obligations, to:

-- Members of staff, in Ardent Fieldwork who:
+- Members of staff at Ardent Fieldwork who: